Let's Do It - World Ethical Funding Policy

 independence as an organization is maintained.
 External organizations or individuals do not affect Let’s Do It World name or reputation.

 This policy provides the basis for any collaboration between LDIW and its member organisations with other organizations, individuals and social actors.
 It has been devised to ensure clarity and transparency to all stakeholders.

 The policy is co-created by different LDI-related stakeholders to encompass multiple perspectives.

 The policy for LDI is characterized by the following 4 core elements:

-Fundamental protection of LDI to protect from greenwashing
+Fundamental protection of LDI to protect from against attempts of greenwashing

 Establishing a whitelist with organizations that support a waste free world and willing to make their processes plastic-free

-Establishing and calling on a committee to assess the integrity of any organization willing to support LDI (FTC)
+Establishing and calling on a committee to assess the integrity of any organization willing to support LDI (EFC)

 Brand audits of potential partners with regard to the plastic poisoning potential